 "I promise."
 She smiled.
 "From this day forward, to have and to hold.
 I never thought about the words before.
 Having's the easy part."

 He nodded.
 "It's holding on that's tricky."
-He kissed her, felt his body urging him to do more.
+He kissed her and felt his body urging him to do more.
 "I want you."
 It felt good to say that again, to tell her that.

 "I'm yours, Will."
 She seemed to sense he needed more than that, that he needed her to be the one that started it, that controlled it, that needed it.
 "I want you too," she said, as she moved on top of him, rode him as he stared at her, caught up in her beauty, in his love for her, in his feeling of destiny finally achieved.
 He did not try to be quiet as he lost himself in the feelings she was provoking.
 She did not try either.

 As he held her again a few moments later he felt a surge of satisfaction.
 They were together.
 They would stay together.
 No raving psychopath could take that away.
-But they almost had, they had almost destroyed it all by themselves.
+But the two of them had almost destroyed it all by themselves.
 It was a good thing to remember, that they were more deadly to each other than any enemy could be.
 If they ever again forgot how to love.